benjavicente/benjavicente.dev/public/blog/key-components-on-web-applications/index.md

 - Manually tracking state, which can be done with simple variables and functions, or with lightweight frameworks like [alpine.js](https://alpinejs.dev/).
 This is usually recommended for small, server-first applications, since it's harder to scale in large applications.
 - Some type of “dirty checking”, which re-runs a function when some state changes and updates based on those changes.
 For example, Angular with [zone.js](https://github.com/angular/angular/tree/main/packages/zone.js), Svelte 3 with its compiler, or even React with its virtual DOM.
 Some implementations add significant runtime overhead.
 - Store or event-based, where a push-based subscription model is used to update parts of the UI when it changes.
 This may require manual handling of subscriptions when chaining stores, but can be integrated into the underlying rendering framework.
 The implementation is usually lightweight and doesn't require globals.
 For example, [rxjs](https://rxjs.dev/) on Angular and Svelte, and Svelte's [store contract](https://svelte.dev/docs/svelte/stores).
 - Signals, which provide [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming)-like state management where the underlying algorithm for tracking updates is global and indirectly given.
 Many frameworks use it, like [solid](https://docs.solidjs.com/concepts/intro-to-reactivity), [vue](https://vuejs.org/guide/extras/reactivity-in-depth), [angular](https://angular.dev/guide/signals), [svelte](https://svelte.dev/docs/svelte/what-are-runes), and more.
-There is an effort to standardize signals, for example, with the [tc39 signals proposal](https://github.com/tc39/proposal-signals), but since some frameworks are still experimenting (see async signals in [solid](https://www.youtube.com/live/xnmvxWEK25I?t=839) and [angular](https://angular.dev/guide/signals/resource)), it may be early.
+There is an effort to standardize signals, for example, with the [tc39 signals proposal](https://github.com/tc39/proposal-signals), but since some frameworks are still experimenting (see async signals in [solid](https://www.youtube.com/live/xnmvxWEK25I?t=839) and [angular](https://angular.dev/guide/signals/resource)), it may be too early for a standard.

 The main goal of state systems should be to provide **composable primitives that allow UI reactivity**, ideally in a performant way.
-While manually tracking subscriptions or dependencies works, the DX and performance of implicit tracking tends to be better in most cases.
+While manually tracking subscriptions or dependencies works, the developer experience and performance of implicit tracking tends to be superior in most cases.

 ### 4. Global state